yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 </table>
 <br/>

-2. How To Speed Up The Website?
+:white_check_mark: 2.
+How To Speed Up The Website?

 > - Reduce the HTTP request : use sprite images, combine files...etc. <br/>
 > - Use CDN. <br/>